Driftfusion: An open source code for simulating ordered semiconductor devices with mixed ionic-electronic conducting materials in one-dimension: Abstract

 \section{Abstract}

-The recent emergence of lead-halide perovskites as active layer materials for thin film semiconductor devices including solar cells, light emitting diodes, and memristors has motivated the development of several new drift-diffusion models that include the effects of both mobile electronic and ionic charge carriers.
-The aim of this work is to provide a comprehensive guide to \df , a versatile simulation tool built for modelling one-dimensional ordered semiconductor devices with mixed ionic-electronic conducting layers. \df\ enables users to model devices with multiple, distinct, material layers using up to four charge carrier species: electrons and holes by default plus up to two ionic species.
+The recent emergence of lead-halide perovskites as active layer materials for thin film semiconductor devices including solar cells, light emitting diodes, and memristors has motivated the development of several new drift-diffusion models that include the effects of both electronic and mobile ionic charge carriers.
+In this work we introduce \df , a versatile simulation tool built for modelling one-dimensional ordered semiconductor devices with mixed ionic-electronic conducting layers. \df\ enables users to model devices with multiple, distinct, material layers using up to four charge carrier species: electrons and holes plus up to two ionic species.
 The time-dependent carrier continuity equations are fully-coupled to Poisson's equation enabling transient optoelectronic device measurement protocols to be simulated.
 In addition to material and device-wide properties, users have direct access to adapt the physical models for carrier transport, generation and recombination.
-Furthermore, a graded-interface approach circumvents the requirement for boundary conditions at material interfaces and enables interface-specific properties, such as high rates of interfacial recombination, to be introduced.
+Furthermore, a discrete interlayer interface approach circumvents the requirement for boundary conditions at material interfaces and enables interface-specific properties to be introduced.

 \keywords{semiconductor device simulation \and numerical modelling \and drift-diffusion \and solar cells \and perovskites \and ionic-electronic conductors \and device physics}